 Both are sensitive to what matters most to you – including your personal, cultural and religious values, beliefs, practices and preferences.
 And both are delivered by a team of professionals who can work alongside your regular doctors or specialists to provide an added layer of support and expertise.
 But there are a number of key differences.

 What are the Differences in Palliative Care vs. End-of-Life Care?

 The differences between palliative care and end-of-life care include:

-- Palliative care is for anyone living with a serious illness at any stage, while end-of-life care is for the last few weeks or months of life.
-Meaning palliative care is intended to help patients live more comfortably with their ongoing condition.
+Palliative care is for anyone living with a serious illness at any stage, including the day of diagnosis, while end-of-life care is for the last few weeks or months of life.
+Palliative care is intended to help patients live more comfortably with their ongoing condition.

-- Palliative care is provided during a consultation in an office setting or a visit in the hospital, while end-of-life care is provided in your home, nursing home or assisted living, or inpatient hospice facility.
+Palliative care is provided during a consultation in your home, outpatient office, select hospitals, and in your senior living community.
+End-of-life care is provided in your home, nursing home or assisted living, or inpatient hospice facility.

-- Palliative care is provided by a palliative-trained, board-certified physician or nurse practitioner.
+Palliative care is provided by a palliative-trained, board-certified physician, nurse practitioner, social worker, and care coordinator.
 Hospice care is provided by a board-certified physician, nurse practitioner, nurse, social worker, spiritual support counselor, certified home health aide, and volunteer.

 Get More Information on Palliative Care vs. End-of-Life Care

 Call us now, 24/7 for more information on palliative care and end-of-life care at (800) 229-8183.